yngshan-binary/perl-Finance-Underlying/README.md

 when you try to get an instance.
 By default it reads information from `share/underlyings.yml`.

+# CLASS METHODS

+## all\_underlyings

+Returns a list of all underlyings, ordered by symbol.

+## by\_symbol

+Look up the underlying for the given symbol, returning a [Finance::Underlying](https://metacpan.org/pod/Finance::Underlying) instance.

+# ATTRIBUTES

 ## asset

 The asset being quoted, for example `USD` for the `frxUSDJPY` underlying.